01 of 06

 Most threads, including synthetic fishing lines, have a little give to them.
 This is even more true of nylon and silk thread.
 Pre-stretching the thread prevents it from stretching after you have completed your beadwork and leaving gaps between beads.

 To start, cut a comfortable length of beading thread from your spool or bobbin.
 A comfortable length for most beaders is around four to five feet long.
 Often times, you will see the term an arm's span of thread.
-This is the amount of thread when you are holding one end of the thread in each hand with your arms outstretched from your sides.
+This is when you hold one end of the thread in each hand with your arms outstretched.
 Using a longer piece of thread can be more time consuming because you have to keep pulling the extra through - and it can also lead to knotting, tangling and abrasive wear on the thread.
 Sharp embroidery scissors work well for cutting nylon thread.

 To stretch the thread, wrap one end of the thread around the index finger of your non-dominant hand, leaving a 2-3 inch tail.
 Stretch about twelve inches of thread at a time by gently pulling on the thread with your dominant hand.
 Once you have stretched a section, adjust your grip and move to the next section of thread.
 Continue until you have stretched the entire length.
 Make sure you don't pull too hard on thinner threads like sizes B and 0 which can snap or break easily.Continue to 3 of 6 below.